2021/2022 Unmet Public Transit Needs Process

 YARTS – Public Transit to Yosemite: Seasonal service

 YARTS (Yosemite Area Regional Transportation System) is public transit in the Yosemite region, with buses entering Yosemite Valley from Fresno, Merced, Mammoth Lakes, and Sonora—as well as many different towns along the way.
-Round-trip tickets from Fresno to Yosemite Valley are only $34 ($20 for seniors (62+); children under 12 ride free with a paid adult fare) – and include the park entrance fee!
-Commuter passes are also available.
-YARTS buses will run on Highway 41 from May 11, 2020 to September 11, 2020.
-Visit the links provided below to find out more and plan your next trip to Yosemite utilizing YARTS.
+Visit the link provided below to find out more and plan your next trip to Yosemite utilizing YARTS.
+YARTS.com

-City of Fresno Title VI Report – 2019
+Fresno Area Express Title VI Report – 2022

 Fresno County Rural Transit Agency – adopted June 26, 2014

-Fresno Clovis Metropolitan Area (FCMA) – Fresno Area Express (FAX) and Clovis Transit – FCMA Short Range Transit Plan – 2020-2024
+Fresno Clovis Metropolitan Area (FCMA) – Fresno Area Express (FAX) and Clovis Transit – FCMA Short-Range Transit Plan 2024-2028

 Fresno Economic Opportunities Commission Transit Systems, Consolidated Transportation Service Agency